-We believe that everyone can create with their hearts.
+We believe that everyone can

 Mind in the Mountains is a social enterprise that uses creativity to support mental well-being in everyday community spaces.